 While this list may appear short, these are only some of the injuries that we have seen in our experience representing injured construction workers.
 There are countless other injuries that construction workers are exposed to on a daily basis.

 Injured on a Construction Site?
-Contact a Fayetteville, Arkansas Construction Accident Attorney
+Contact a Skilled Fayetteville, AR Construction Accident Attorney

-If you have suffered a serious injury or if you have lost a loved one due to the recklessness or carelessness of another, the Law Practice of Ken Kieklak can fight for you.
-For more than 20 years Ken Kieklak has stood up for hard-working people who have been injured through no fault of their own.
-To schedule your free and confidential personal injury consultation call (479) 316-0438 or contact us online.
+If you have suffered a serious injury or if you have lost a loved one due to the recklessness or carelessness of another, Fayetteville, AR personal injury lawyer Ken Kieklak can fight for you.
+For more than 20 years, Ken Kieklak has stood up for hard-working people who have been injured through no fault of their own.
+To schedule your free and confidential personal injury consultation, call (479) 316-0438.
+You could also contact the firm online to schedule your consultation.